lucasvianav/nvim/README.md

 ### <a id="capslock"></a>CapsLock ([suxpert/vimcaps](https://github.com/suxpert/vimcaps))

-This plugin is pretty simples and I like it a lot: it basically deactivates CapsLock once you exit insert mode.
+This plugin is pretty simples and I like it a lot: it deactivates CapsLock once you exit insert mode.
 An alternative would be [tpope's vim-capslock](https://github.com/tpope/vim-capslock), but I couldn't make it work on VSCode (vimcaps does).

 ### <a id="sessions"/> Sessions (Terminal Neovim):